satishbagali/youtube-video-downloader/README.md

 - Test results are available in the Actions tab
 - Coverage reports are uploaded to Codecov
 - Status badges show current test and coverage status

+## Development

+- Python 3.11
+- pytest for testing
+- GitHub Actions for CI/CD